IBVPD/Nuvi/src/NS/ApiBundle/README.md

 Step Two
 --------
-ClientApp creates a link that sends the User can click on sending them to the Server.
+ClientApp creates a link that User can click on sending them to **@Server's** auth endpoint.
 This url will include the client id and secret and as such should be accessed over a secured channel such as HTTPS/SSL.
 The url is the **Server's** Auth Endpoint providing OAuth2 required parameters.

  * Client Id
  * Client Secret